Configuring Endpoint Templates

 Setting Consumer Acknowledgment (ACKs)

-By default, endpoints on an active Replication Message VPN propagate consumer acks that they received to the standby Replication Message VPN.
+By default, endpoints on an active replication Message VPN propagate consumer acks that they received to the standby replication Message VPN.

-To prevent a client created topic endpoint from propagating consumer acks to the standby Replication Message VPN, enter the following CONFIG command:
+To prevent a client created topic endpoint from propagating consumer acks to the standby replication Message VPN, enter the following CONFIG command:

-solace(configure/message-spool/topcic-endpoint-template)# no consumer-ack-propagation
+solace(configure/message-spool/topic-endpoint-template)# no consumer-ack-propagation

-To allow topic endpoint to propagate consumer acks to the standby Replication Message VPN, enter the following CONFIG command to allow it to do so:
+To allow topic endpoint to propagate consumer acks to the standby replication Message VPN, enter the following CONFIG command to allow it to do so:

 solace(configure/message-spool/topic-endpoint-template)# consumer-ack-propagation